-MU 101: Chorale I 1 unit, Lab

-Contact Hours: 30
+MU 101: Chorale I Contact Hours: 30

 This is a mixed choral ensemble that rehearses and performs a comprehensive selection of musical styles in a concert setting.
 Chorale may be repeated for up to 4 credits and is open by audition to any student in the College.